MichaelCade/90DaysOfDevOps/Days/day3.md

 - [Continuous Monitoring](https://www.youtube.com/watch?v=Zu53QQuYqJ0)
 - [**NOT FREE** The Phoenix Project: A Novel About IT, DevOps, and Helping Your Business Win](https://www.amazon.co.uk/Phoenix-Project-DevOps-Helping-Business-ebook/dp/B00AZRBLHO)

 If you made it this far then you will know if this is where you want to be or not.
-See you on Day 3.
+See you on [Day 4](Days/day4.md).